L'Autre Afrique

-L'Autre Afrique was a monthly news magazine published in Paris, France, published between 1992 and 2002.
+L'Autre Afrique was a monthly news magazine in Paris, France, published between 1992 and 2002.
+There was a period in between when the magazine was not produced or published.

 History and profile

 L'Autre Afrique was founded in 1997 by Paris-based journalist Jean-Baptiste Placca as a response to the "clichéd and often reductive" depiction of Africa in the Western media.
-In contrast L'Autre Afrique sought to inspire a different reading that reflected the diversity of opinion, realities, terminology and complexities of daily life across a vast continent of more than 50 nations.
+In contrast, L'Autre Afrique sought to inspire a different reading that reflected the diversity of opinion, realities, terminology, and complexities of daily life across a vast continent of more than 50 nations.
 It was headquartered in Paris.
 The first issue appeared in May 1997.

-L'Autre Afrique was thus characterised by its investigative journalism, coverage and fieldwork reportages.
-Placca also saw the newspaper as a pedagogical tool and called for African journalists to function as contributing agents to the growth of Africa.
+L'Autre Afrique was thus characterized by its investigative journalism, coverage, and fieldwork reportages.
+Placca also saw the newspaper as a pedagogical tool and called for African journalists to contribute to growth of Africa.

-L'Autre Afrique was distributed both in Europe and Africa, to take advantage of the mobility that the French communication and transport infrastructure provided to develop a global network of journalists, analysts and photographers.
+L'Autre Afrique was distributed both in Europe and Africa to take advantage of the mobility that the French communication and transport infrastructure provided to develop a global network of journalists, analysts and photographers.
 This network proved difficult to sustain as financial pressures forced L'Autre Afrique to close after only three years.
-In 2001 Placca resurrected it with a clearer financial structure.
+In 2001, Placca resurrected it with a clearer financial structure.
 The first issue was published on 1 July 2001.
 In September 2001, the magazine was published weekly.
 Despite this and the distribution systems, this attempt also failed.
 L'Autre Afrique ceased publication in September 2002.